Click here for international medical scientific information about Oncology for Healthcare Professionals.

 Clement PM, et al. Ann Oncol 2016;27:1585–1593.

-*Afatinib is approved in more than 70 markets including the EU, Japan, Taiwan, and Canada under the brand name GIOTRIF®, in the US under the brand name GILOTRIF® and in India under the brand name Xovoltib®; for the full list please see here.
+*Afatinib is approved in more than 80 markets including the EU, Japan, Taiwan, and Canada under the brand name GIOTRIF®, in the US under the brand name GILOTRIF® and in India under the brand name Xovoltib®; for the full list please see here.
 Registration conditions differ internationally; please refer to locally approved prescribing information.
-Afatinib is being investigated in urothelial carcinoma (UC) and head and neck squamous cell carcinoma (HNSCC) and is not approved for these uses.
-The efficacy and safety of afatinib in UC and HNSCC have not been established.
+The efficacy and safety of afatinib in HNSCC has not been established.

 Using this link will let you leave a website of Boehringer Ingelheim International GmbH (“BI”) or to a different domain under the control of BI.
 In the event that the linked site is not under the control of BI but under the control of a third party or an affiliate in the Boehringer Ingelheim group of companies, BI shall not be responsible for the contents, processing of personal data of any linked site or any link contained in a linked site, or any changes or updates to such sites.
 This link is provided to you only as a convenience, and the inclusion of any link does not imply endorsement by BI of the site.